Department of Labor Logo United States Department of Labor

 Occupational health and safety specialists Occupational Health and Safety Specialists and Technicians

-Occupational health and safety specialists and technicians collect data on and analyze many types of work environments and work procedures.
+Occupational health and safety specialists and technicians collect data on, analyze, and design improvements to work environments and procedures.

 Occupational therapists Occupational Therapists